Differentiable stratified groupoids and a de Rham theorem for inertia spaces: Introduction

-\textbf{Acknowledgments:} C.F.~would like to thank the Harish-Chandra Research Institute (Allahabad, India) and the DST Center for Interdisciplinary Mathematical Sciences of Banares Hindu University (Varanasi, India) for hospitality during work on this manuscript.
+C.F.~would like to thank the Harish-Chandra Research Institute (Allahabad, India) and the DST Center for Interdisciplinary Mathematical Sciences of Banares Hindu University (Varanasi, India) for hospitality during work on this manuscript.
+Moreover, C.F.~greatfully acknowledges support by a Simons Foundation Collaboration Grant under award number 4523991.
 C.S.~was supported by a Rhodes College Faculty Development Grant, the E.C.~Ellett Professorship in Mathematics, and the Meyers fund.
 In addition, C.S.~would like to thank the University of Colorado at Boulder for hospitality during work on this manuscript.
-M.J.P.~would like to thank the Max-Planck Institute for the Mathematics of the Sciences in Leipzig, Germany, for hospitality and support.
-NSF support under contract DMS 1105670 is also kindly acknowledged.
+M.J.P.~thanks the Max-Planck Institute for Mathematics in Bonn and the Max-Planck Institute for the Mathematics of the Sciences in Leipzig for hospitality and support.
+M.J.P.~also acknowledges NSF support under contract DMS 1105670 and support by a Simons Foundation Collaboration Grant under award number 359389.